Laser Mole Removal

-The majority of moles that occur before the age of 30 are benign and are removed for cosmetic reasons, especially those on the face or neck.
+Most moles that occur before the age of 30 are benign and are removed for cosmetic reasons, especially those on the face or neck.
 We perform laser mole removal using the Ellman Surgitron.
-The Ellman provides body and facial mole removal without cutting or stitches, intending to remove the lesion without perceptible scarring.
+The Ellman provides body and facial mole removal without cutting or stitches, intending to remove the lesion without noticeable scarring.
 Cosmetic mole removal is different from removing a mole or lesion that has changed or grown.
 The latter needs adequate excision at a Skin Cancer clinic or Dermatologist, and the mole needs to be sent for pathology.
 The Ellman can also be used to remove skin tags, seborrheic keratosis and other benign skin growths.

 The Process of Laser Mole Removal